mindspore-ai/docs/docs/mindquantum/docs/source_en/mindquantum.core.gates.rst

 functional
 ----------

-The functional gates are the pre-instantiated quantum gates, which can be used directly as an instance of quantum gate.
+The gates blow are the pre-instantiated quantum gates, which can be used directly as an instance of quantum gate.

 .. list-table::
    :widths: 50 50